pchavanne/yadll/docs/modules/updates.rst

 Updates
 =======

-Updating functions that are passed to the network.
+Updating functions that are passed to the network for optimization.

 .. automodule:: yadll.updates